Harshit-09/LTTS-C-project/README.md

 # Project title
                                        ** ATM MACHINE **

+## Introduction
+    This is a simple c language project whcih can be used to perform some bank related task , like withdraw, balance enquiry and deposit.
 I have used  C language to build the application.
 This is a cross paltform application.
 It can perform several operations using user input/choice.

+## Research

+With increasing in population people are getting aware of creating bank accounts and its merit.
+So it becomes difficult to handle so many transaction by the employee and every coustomer has to wait too long for their turn to come.
+This software can help coustomer as well as bank employee also to get the basic work done without any timeloss and with less effort.

+## FEATURES
+ 1.Transaction are made easy with simple steps

+ 2.System contains simple interface

 # Requirements
 1. VS code